 Start putting yourself forward for opportunities, and you’ll have more opportunities to grow.

-This can be helpful, but the truth is, mentors and sponsors help open doors for us.
-It doesn’t matter what box they tick, or how you identify with them on a personal level.
-Instead, it’s about what their relationship may do positively for you.
+This can sometimes be helpful, especially when looking at how they overcame their own barriers in a way that might resonate with your own situation.
+But the truth is, mentors and sponsors help open doors for us.
+It’s not just about what box they tick, or how you identify with them on a personal level.
+It’s also about what their relationship may do positively for you.

 For example, women who have male voices championing their progression will progress as much as women who have other women doing it for them.